Laptop battery catches fire, forces airplane to return to San Diego airport

 A second plane was brought in for the passengers on the flight, which took off for New Jersey around 11:45 a.m.

-According to TSA, lithium batteries limited to a rating of 100-watt hours or less, including power banks, can be brought on carry-on bags and checked luggage.
-Batteries with more than 100-watt hours can only be brought aboard in carry-on bags.
-The FAA warns damaged or recalled batteries are not to be flown with.
+According to TSA, lithium batteries limited to a rating of 100 watt hours or less, including power banks, can be brought on carry-on bags and checked luggage.
+Batteries with more than 100 watt hours can only be brought aboard in carry-on bags.
+The FAA warns that damaged or recalled batteries are not to be flown with.

 There is no information yet on what caused the battery pack to catch fire.
 The FAA will investigate the incident.